vsirotin/si-units/README.md

 Many non-SI units continue to be used in the scientific, technical, and commercial literature.
-SI-Units Library implements these units.
+KotUniL Library implements these units.
 They are listed in the table below.